-All Sterling College students are expected to complete two sets of requirements; those of the general education curriculum and those of the department or major.
+All Sterling College students are expected to complete two sets of requirements: those of the general education curriculum and those of the major.
 In this catalog the departments are listed in alphabetical order with the specific majors indicated at the top of each section.
 The specific courses required for the major are listed.
 The actual sequence in which these courses are taken will be determined with the help of the student's academic advisor.

-In each department a course is identified by a two letter code (BI = biology, MU = music) and a three digit number (first-year courses generally are in the 100 series; courses with prerequisites are generally in the 200, 300 or 400 series).
-Each course description indicates the number of credit hours earned by successful completion of the class and some general indication of the material covered in the course.
-More specific information on the course content, requirements, and schedule is available in the course syllabus which can be obtained from the Office of the VPAA or from the instructor.
+In each department a course is identified by a two letter subject code (BI = biology, MU = music) and a three digit course number.
+Each course description indicates the number of credit hours earned by successful completion of the class and an indication of the material covered in the course.
+More specific information on the course content, requirements, and schedule is available in the course syllabus which can be obtained from the Office of Academic Affairs or from the instructor.